 5. Offer options not opt out - Have you been told ‘there is no need to talk to my clients as there is nothing new to hear’ or ‘the approach is inappropriate’.
 A programme has to have firm-wide coverage to be truly successful, so offer options that fit the business processes to which they will support.
 Offer different interview methods (in-person, telephone, web surveys) and different occasions (post matter, relationship, post pitch, lapsing client) to meet the specific needs of different client groups, and reflect the importance of the client.

-6. Recognise and reward engagement as well as success - The objective is to drive future improvement, not to berate staff for what has happened in the past.
+6. Recognise and reward engagement as well as success - The objective is to drive future improvement and client focus, not to berate staff for what has happened in the past.
 Whilst there is a natural inclination to bury negative feedback, use it to demonstrate what can be achieved when an issue is effectively addressed.
 So publicly celebrate the fee earner who elicited client criticism but then went on to turn around the situation on the next piece of work as much as the one who capitalised on a new opportunity.

 7. Communication, communication, communication - Share what clients say as widely as possible within your organisation, and share results externally too.
 It’s not just the preserve of fee earners and shareholders – but when appropriate content is also shared with business and marketing executives, every member of staff can have a role to play in meeting client needs and promoting the firm.
 There are ways to do this efficiently and sensitively.
 Advising clients of your intention to gather their feedback is a most effective way to gain their considered opinion, and it also diffuses internal resistance.
 Communicating what has been learnt and what the firm is going to do about it reassures clients you are not just listening but responding too.